What is self-directed learning?

 A new course: School-supported self-taught (SSST) literature

+We introduced SSST literature in 2014 and have helped students to maintain their literacy in French, Spanish, Icelandic, Russian, Arabic, Hebrew, and Persian.
 At a first glance, the development of this subject seems to be moving in the opposite direction to self-directed learning.
 The subject used to be called self-taught Language A, but the IB introduced the ‘school-supported’ component to clarify its expectations of school.
 Since 2019, the level of regulation has increased and schools are required to ensure that each student has a supervisor who is familiar with the Language A course.
 There must also be a tutor proficient in each language offered so that students can receive language-specific support.
 This change suggests to me that the IB has experienced different levels of student-school competency in SSST language A compared to taught Language A subjects.
 Does this mean that self-directed learning is a utopia for students in Grades 11-12?
+As long as the school provides the correct level of support, there is plenty of scope for self-directed learning on the SSST course.
+The IB provides an excellent self-assessment tool which can help students with the goal setting and strategic planning mentioned by Zimmerman (2000).ManageBac as a tool for enabling self-directed learning

-- The resources stream: In the information age, the role of teachers seems to be changing from being the biggest source of the students’ knowledge.
+Our school has been implementing ManageBac since 2015.
+Recently there have been some major changes to the IB Diploma modules which are relevant to self-directed learning and the features of ManageBac allow us to provide additional support to students.- The resources stream: In the information age, the role of teachers seems to be changing from being the biggest source of the students’ knowledge.
 With the masses of information available to students online, there is a need for teachers to be curators of reliable sources of knowledge that enable students to work independently.
 We also need to help students to evaluate sources critically.
 Self-directed learning can be resource-heavy and this requires lots of prior planning from the teacher.
 The new resources stream in ManageBac allows teachers to organise media-rich resources that students can use for their independent study.
 The resources stay with the subject and the unit and can be reused or supplemented next year.

 - The Extended Essay and Theory of Knowledge worksheets: Goal setting is a major sub-process in self-directed learning.
 The EE and TOK worksheets on ManageBac allow students to set to-do lists which enable them to break the process down into more manageable tasks.
 The supervisor can use data from the student’s goal setting as evidence of Extended Essay criterion E (engagement).
 ManageBac allows effective two-way communication between the student and supervisor and leaves a trail of interactions which is useful for authenticating the student’s work.
 The planning and progress forms for TOK and the EE allow students to meet the IB requirements, but also allows the students to reflect on setbacks and major changes of direction in their research.